dbist/cockroach-docker/cockroach-gssapi-multinode/README.md

-# Secure CockroachDB Cluster, inspired by [Docker tutorial](https://docs.docker.com/compose/django/)
-A 3 node *secure* CockroachDB cluster with Kerberos and HAProxy acting as load balancer
+# A Secure CockroachDB Cluster with Kerberos and HAProxy acting as load balancer
 ---

 Check out my series of articles on CockroachDB and Kerberos below: